-A disaster area is an area recently stricken by a major disaster such as a hurricane, flood, or wildfire.
-The designation, "disaster area," is an official declaration and made so that people can receive aid from the government.
+A disaster area is an area recently struck by a major disaster such as a hurricane, flood, or wildfire.
+The designation, "disaster area," is an official declaration, and made so that people can receive aid from the government.

 Whatever the case, proceed cautiously when buying a house in a disaster area.
 Make sure you are aware of the potential risks and the steps you can take to protect the home.
 It would help if you also got the appropriate insurance.

 For homebuyers purchasing a new home after losing a previous one, the government has the Section 203(h) program that may be able to help.
-It enables the Department of Housing and Urban Development to insure mortgages to people who lost their homes in presidentially declared disaster areas.
+It enables the Department of Housing and Urban Development (HUD) to insure mortgages for people who lost their homes in presidentially declared disaster areas.

 Credit scores, income requirements, and other criteria vary depending on the individual lenders, but some lenders give out these loans to borrowers with credit scores of 580.
 You can no longer have a mortgage on your previous home, or you must have filed an insurance claim on the house.

 The Federal Emergency Management Agency has several risk assessment tools on its website.
 It's a good idea to assess your risk even if you're purchasing a property in an area that may not be a disaster zone.